 The Basin Plan identifies beneficial uses for each hydrologic area in the Region, as well as for specific waterbodies and broad categories of waters.
 Protection will be afforded to the present and potential beneficial uses of waters of the North Coast Region as designated and presented in Table 2-1 of the Basin Plan.
 The beneficial uses of any specifically identified water body generally apply to all its tributaries.
-Thus, beneficial uses applicable to area groundwater within the Klamath River Hydrologic Unit to be protected are as follows:
+Thus, beneficial uses applicable to area groundwater within the Willow Creek Hydrologic Subarea of the Trinity River Hydrologic Unit to be protected are as follows: